Skip to content

 The core problem with AI coding tools is stale context.
 If an agent has outdated schema information, it writes code with wrong field names or missing types.

-• It queries the live Hyperstack API, not static files
+• It queries the live Arete API, not static files

 • It reflects the exact schema of the deployed stack